“Come quickly, I am tasting the stars!”-Dom Pérignon

 **** photos taken by me with the iPhone or the Nikon.
+All different times and different bottles.
 Research was fun too!
 See the photos of some other champagnes I also tasted and met..

 Me: I read for Grand Siècle three years are selected.
 One for structure, one for finesse and one for freshness.
 Could you please explain a little bit about each of these characteristics?
 What does good structure for champagne mean?
 Finesse and freshness? how much of each and which grapes carry each characteristic that may go into this wine?